 He credits his success to having had the opportunity to explore multiple fields of inquiry, allowing for a top-down interdisciplinary approach that opens up new possibilities.

-Schatz has produced an impressive body of work, with over 900 scientific publications including his book: Introduction to Quantum Mechanics in Chemistry.
+Schatz has produced an impressive body of work, with over 900 scientific publications including Quantum Mechanics in Chemistry.
 He has been honored with the Ahmed Zewail Prize, an international award recognizing contributions to Chemical Physics.

 He is a member of the International Academy of Quantum Molecular Science and the National Academy of Sciences.
 His research work today focuses primarily on nanotechnology and bionanotechnology.